iamfelix-s/ResponsiveWeb/README.md

 ## Copyright Notice

-**[Your Food Website Name]** and all its content, including but not limited to text, images, videos, graphics, and logos, are the intellectual property of [Your Name or Your Company Name].
+**ITC.LTD** and all its content, including but not limited to text, images, videos, graphics, and logos, are the intellectual property of ITC.LTD.
 All rights are reserved.
 The content on this website is protected by copyright laws and other intellectual property rights.

 ## Permitted Use